billsioros/cookiecutter-pypackage/{{cookiecutter.project_name}}/docs/CONTRIBUTING.md

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.

-This project follows the [all-contributors](https://allcontributors.org/) specification.
-You can read more [here](https://allcontributors.org/docs/en/bot/usage).

 ## Code of Conduct

 By participating and contributing to this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).